aristanetworks/anta/docs/api/tests.mlag.md

   ~ that can be found in the LICENSE file.
   -->

-# ANTA catalog for mlag tests
+# ANTA catalog for MLAG tests

 ::: anta.tests.mlag
     options: